Did you know your business has an operating system?

 All of you computer nerds out there should already know what an operating system (abbreviated OS) is, but for those of you who don’t, here’s a great working definition.

 But here’s the thing—operating systems aren’t just for machines.
-In fact, in his presentation at T&C 360i, Founder and CEO, Ryan Deiss, broke down exactly how this definition applies to the “operating system” in your business.
+Let’s explore how this definition applies to the “operating system” in your business.

-That “set of algorithms” in a computer; well, Ryan explains that they are just like your business’s processes and procedures.
+That “set of algorithms” in a computer; well, they are just like your business’s processes and procedures.
 They define how you go about completing activities.

 And finally, the “common language” that helps everything run smoothly is best described as communication and alignment.
 These determine how well you work and communicate within and between your teams.